k8ssandra/k8ssandra/docs/content/en/install/doks/_index.md

 ### Create Backup / Restore Service Account Secrets

 In order to allow for backup and restore operations, we must create a service account for the Medusa operator which handles coordinating the movement of data to and from DigitalOcean Spaces.
 As part of the provisioning section a key was generated for this purpose.
-Plug in the key and secret from the provisioning section in the following file.
+Plug in the key and secret from the provisioning section in the following file and save the file as `medusa_s3_credentials`.

 {{< readfilerel file="spaces.secret.yaml" highlight="yaml" >}}